hallback01/ConnectFour-Assignment/README.md

 # FourInARow-Assignment
 An artificial intelligence assignment in school.
-I chose to recreate the game "four in a row", using Godot 3.4.4 with c++(GDNative) as the scripting langauge.
+I chose to recreate the classical game "connect four", using Godot 3.4.4 with c++(GDNative) as the scripting langauge.

 # Build requirements
 Python 3.4 or higher